School-record 6 TDs for Burrow, No. 4 LSU routs Vandy 66-38

 NASHVILLE, Tenn.
-(AP)LSU always has played stingy defense.
-Now the Tigers have a high-octane offense and no plans at all to slow down anytime soon.

-”Score, be aggressive,” LSU coach Ed Orgeron said. ”That’s our mentality.
-We’re going to be aggressive.
-We’re going to go get it.
-We’re not slowing down for anything.”

-The Tigers’ aggressive approach paid off Saturday as Joe Burrow tossed four of his school-record six touchdown passes to Ja’Marr Chase and threw for 398 yards, leading No. 4 LSU to a 66-38 romp over Vanderbilt.
+(AP) — Joe Burrow tossed four of his school-record six touchdown passes to Ja’Marr Chase and threw for 398 yards Saturday, leading No. 4 LSU to a 66-38 romp over Vanderbilt in the Tigers’ Southeastern Conference opener.

-”They told me when it happened,” Burrow said of his TD record. ”I was more focused on going to get another one.”

 Baskerville later blocked a punt he recovered for a TD.